willhammondhimself/algo-explorer/README.md

 pytest
 ```

-I tried to cover the main cases and edge cases for each data structure.
+We tried to cover the main cases and edge cases for each data structure.

 ## Jupyter Notebooks

-I also made some Jupyter notebooks in the `notebooks/` folder that walk through each data structure with examples and complexity explanations.
+We also made some Jupyter notebooks in the `notebooks/` folder that walk through each data structure with examples and complexity explanations.
 They're useful if you want to play around with the code interactively.

 ```bash
 pip install jupyter